mitch0s/gamma/README.md

 ### Similar Projects
 I would have to say that the biggest inspiration for this project would have to be [infrared](https://github.com/haveachin/infrared) by [haveachin](https://github.com/haveachin)

+### Notes
+- Proxy Protocol
+  - Please be aware that when `proxy-protocol` is enabled, the server that the players will be proxied to is able to understand and read the proxy protocol header.
+Without this, the server can't understand the packet and drops it.